KxSystems/solace/README.md

 or

-- copy `kdbsolace.dll` which was built or downloaded earlier, to your KDB+ install binary dir e.g. if KDB+ installed at `C:\q`, place the shared library into `C:\q\w64\`.
+- copy `kdbsolace.dll` which was built or downloaded earlier, to your kdb+ install binary dir e.g. if kdb+ installed at `C:\q`, place the shared library into `C:\q\w64\`.
-- copy the q script to load the solace API (`solace.q`) can be placed in the current working directory or within the KDB+ install directory.
+- copy the q script to load the solace API (`solace.q`) can be placed in the current working directory or within the kdb+ install directory.

 See examples and API documentation on how to tailor the interface for your needs.